Are you ready to discover your college program?

 How did your MBA prepare you for your current career?

 My MBA program focused a lot on bringing theoretical concepts into the real world and working as a team.

-What was your career path that led you to this position?
+What was the career path that led you to this position?
 What do you think helped you most on your journey towards financial management?

-The thing that helped me the most was a mentor that I learned a tremendous amount from and showed me the ropes.
-I cannot stress enough how important it is to any student to find themselves a mentor.
+The thing that helped me the most was a mentor that I learned a tremendous amount from, who showed me the ropes.
+I cannot stress enough how important it is for any student to find themselves a mentor.

-What advice would you give to students considering pursuing a career as a financial manager?
+What advice would you give to students considering a career as a financial manager?